Pomax/are-we-flying/docs/index.md

   }
 }
 ```

+In this code, the contants are 364000, 3.28084, and 1/1.68781, respectively, and `exists` is just a tiny function that checks whether a value is either `undefined` or `null`, because we want to assign a value if a property _does_ exist, and there is no `!??=` operator =)

 Which leaves one more thing: working with `PLANE_ALT_ABOVE_GROUND_MINUS_CG` or `AUTOPILOT_HEADING_LOCK_DIR` is something we _could_ do, but it would be a heck of a lot nicer if those things had normal names that followed standard JS naming conventions.
 So let's write _even more utility code_ to take care of that for us: